Víctor Bermúdez. 1986. ▽

 Afterwards he has gone to the suburbs of the Université Sorbonne Paris Nord, to rap for free crêpes in urban transport, and to make triangles avocados at the BnF while eating kiwis at the Goethe-Institut Paris.

-He is now back to Salamanca, where he bites Letras Corsarias and hopes to build hidden spaces and grounded lightness, while distributing cacti all around, let’s see for how long.
+He is now back to Salamanca, where he bites Letras Corsarias and builds grounded lightness, while distributing cacti all around, let’s see for how long.

-Sometimes, squatting in urban corners, he records poems in Elipsis or Confined forms, and he keeps The light passenger blog alive, where he relocates light from one language to another.
+Sometimes, squatting in urban corners, he records poems in Elipsis, and he keeps The light passenger alive, where he relocates light from one language to another.
 He also spins weightless trompos and he takes care of an army of cactus.

 Contact | unvictorbermudez[@]gmail.com ⃤